 Girl, 14, dies of stab wound; 19-year-old woman charged with murder

-Girl, 14, dies of stab wound; 19-year-old woman charged with mur - WECT TV6-WECT.com:News, weather & sports Wilmington, NC LOUISVILLE, KY A 14-year-old girl has died of her injuries after being stabbed at a gas station in the Portland neighborhood on Monday, and a 19-year-old woman is charged with murder.
+Girl, 14, dies of stab wound; 19-year-old woman charged with mur - WTVM.com-Columbus, GA News Weather & Sports LOUISVILLE, KY A 14-year-old girl has died of her injuries after being stabbed at a gas station in the Portland neighborhood on Monday, and a 19-year-old woman is charged with murder.
 Emergency crews were called to the Speedway in the 2100 block of Duncan Street just before 6 p.m.
 Monday.

 Add your comments below